collinlunn/RobustTemplate/TEMPLATE_README.md

 Breakpoint not setting? (source code is diff) - make a small change and rebuild

 TODO:
-    -> Mouse coord on spawning items out of line with mouse?

     make own launcher for client?
     how do shaders work?
     copy yaml linter and test setup?
     How do the content.tools scripts work?